DenyT17/Weather-Classification/README.md

 * Sunrise
 * Sunshine

+Pictures of snow I found and downloaded myself from the Internet.

 I separated the photos into appropriate directories which I named accordingly.
 In futur i want extend the dataset with other weather phenomena.

 ## The method of project implementation ✅